A Physician’s Love for Philosophy Grows Into a Passion for Practicing Medical Oncology to Help Patients

 “Endowed professorships are a huge honor because they represent our highest academic distinction at Mayo Clinic,” Dr. Galanis says.
 “This benefactor funding has a continuous effect since it makes it possible for Mayo Clinic to reward exceptional academic contributions and foster paradigm-shifting science from one generation to the next.”

-As she steps into her role as executive dean for Development, Dr. Galanis is looking forward to helping take the already successful fundraising activities at Mayo Clinic to a new level.
+In her role as executive dean of Development, Dr. Galanis strives to help take the already successful fundraising activities at Mayo Clinic to a new level.

 “Mayo Clinic was created as the result of philanthropy and is thriving because of philanthropy,” she says.
 “Our benefactors make creating the future of Mayo Clinic possible.”